-Eskil Simonsson of Covenant introduced us to his new project called Cement, which mostly consisted of loud noise.
-Next up were the new band Menticide with a harsh EBM show that reminded me of Spetsnaz in appearance.
+Eskil Simonsson of Covenant introduced us to his new noise project called Cement.
+Next up were the new band Menticide with a harsh EBM show.

 John Foxx was once the lead singer of Ultravox, and this night he reappeared with his solo material.
 Unfortunately the concert was quite uninspired, even though a couple of old-timers in the front lines almost cried with joy when he slipped in an Ultravox song.